Stay connected and informed year-round. Find people and resources to start or keep your farm-to-school program going strong.

-Farm to school happens in cafeterias, classrooms and communities.
-These practices connect schools with fresh and healthy food grown or raised by Minnesota farmers.
+Farm-to-school practices connect schools with fresh and healthy food grown or raised by Minnesota farmers.
 Find practical, Minnesota-specific tips on how to start and grow connections for the health of our children and communities.

 Let's work together to maintain the existing gardens and plant a hundred more.